 The program is designed to provide the student with 1) a broad general knowledge in several areas of the discipline; 2) special skills in analyzing, generating and defending approaches to the subject matter of sociology; and 3) an opportunity to pursue in-depth research on a topic of interest to the student, leading to the preparation of a thesis.

 A broad exposure to current research and theoretical materials is provided by the tutorials; comprehension will be assessed through written assignments, seminar meetings, and/or examinations.
 The faculty tutor meets at least weekly with the student for discussion and to plan the direction of further study.
-During the first year students complete tutorials that provide a comprehensive introduction to sociology and its sub-disciplines, such as social psychology, deviance, social inequality, or social change.
+During the first year students complete tutorials that provide a comprehensive introduction to sociology and its sub-disciplines, such as crime/ deviance, gender studies, social inequality, or social change.

 The fourth year is devoted to the development of a thesis.
-With the agreement of a faculty member, and with the authorization of the program director, a student may take additional specialized tutorials during the second and third years of the program.
+With the agreement of a faculty member, and with the authorization of the program director and the Dean of the Honors Tutorial College, a student may take additional specialized tutorials during the second and third years of the program.

 While the basic goal of the program is acquisition of sociological knowledge, students are also expected to develop one or more "tool skills" and to choose collateral courses in other social sciences, humanities or natural sciences.
 "Tool skills" include preparation in a foreign language and/or mathematics, statistics or computer science.
 Collateral courses may be undertaken in such fields as anthropology, economics, geography, philosophy, history, linguistics, psychology, or political science.
-Thesis courses should be started as early as possible.
 Additional electives may be chosen by the student in consultation with the Director of Tutorial Studies in Sociology.

 The deadline for applications for admission is December 1.
 Interviews are held in January.